toshiyuki-igarashi/TEAL/docs/TEAL_short_paper.md

 #### C.4 Architectural Analysis and Conclusion

 Under the steady state of Enforce Mode (the second iteration and beyond), the difference in execution duration compared to the baseline environment (TEAL disabled) was less than a single second.
-This empirically confirms that, at least during the second iteration within this specific evaluation environment, the framework maintains complete performance parity with the baseline system.
+This suggests that, in this specific environment and workload, the Enforce Mode overhead was within the observed measurement noise when the Fast Path was effective.

 These metrics demonstrate the profound effectiveness of TEAL’s foundational architectural pillars: in-kernel Fast Path resolution driven by ticket inheritance semantics, paired with the active suppression of redundant auditing overhead via the `silent_io` configuration.
 The exceptional processing efficiency of the Fast Path mechanism, initially captured during micro-benchmarking, successfully scales up to govern macro-level production workloads without inducing structural degradation.